All students who sign up for the Bug Advocacy course must have successfully completed the BBST® Foundations course.

 Oana Casapu

 Her focus lately has been on contributing to the testing community.
-Together with her fellow testers, she organizes the monthly meetups in Cluj-Napoca and facilitates the events for the Tabara de Testare community.
+Together with her fellow testers, she organizes monthly meetups in Cluj-Napoca and facilitates events for the Tabara de Testare community.